How to Fold Ingredients for Best-Ever Baking

 Step 2: Scrape the Bowl

-Scrape along the bottom of the bowl towards you, continue up the side and fold the mixture over the top.
+Scrape along the bottom of the bowl towards you, continue up the side and scoop the mixture over the top.
+That’s the fold we’re talking about!

 Step 3: Rotate and Repeat